The Skeleton Warriors

 Medea and Jason contrived to murder the usurper king.
 Medea tricked the daughters of Pelias into trying to rejuvenate their father by cutting him up and boiling him in a cauldron.
 However, Medea withheld the magical herbs, and the daughters only succeeded to kill their father.
 For this murder Medea and Jason were exiled from Iolcus.

 As time passed trying to make a new life as mere citizens of Corinth, Jason betrayed his wife, saying that it was not she who deserved thanks but Aphrodite, whom caused Medea to fall in love with him.
 Jason then chose a new wife, a young princess rather than the old witch.
 Full of rage, and with no husband or home, Medea took vengeance by murdering Jason’s family, including her own children.
 Jason was left to mourn his loses underneath the aging Argo and was struck dead by a rotting timber.

 © 2001 Scott Stoll.
 You may link or reproduce this story with credit.
-Please let us know if you do.
+Also, add a canonical link to this page.
+And, please let us know if you do republish.
+Thanks.